 Being able to measure the elements that induce fatigue in athletes is imperative if health care professionals are to provide proper guidance to those performing in the fields of sports and industry.
-Though both sectors have similar goals—to maximize performance while avoiding injury—the approaches they take to measuring these elements differ from the baseball diamond to the industrial workplace.
+Though both sectors have similar goals—to maximize performance while avoiding performance and workplace risk—the approaches they take to measuring these elements differ from the baseball diamond to the industrial workplace.
 In addition, the actions health professionals take based on their measurements further underscore the differences between amateur/professional athletes and “industrial athletes.”

 In the article The Industrial Athlete: Professional Support, we discussed how an ergonomist focuses on reducing stressful workplace demands as a means of boosting productivity and lowering the risk of injury rather than increasing the overall fitness of the employees in their care.
 Remember, “industrial athletes” may be provided incentives to adopt a healthy lifestyle, but, ultimately, they have the freedom to make their own lifestyle choices.

 In much the same manner, ergonomists also determine the level of stress on employees by assessing the workplace.
 This entails taking measurements based on the requirements of the task.
 These measurements are not used to assess athletic capability, but rather the effects on the employee.
 Ergonomists measure the elements that are required to complete the task.
 Specifically, the measurements involving the postures employees must choose to perform the task—standing, sitting, crouching, bending, reaching, etc., — the number of movements and repetitions the task requires, and the overall forces the employee must apply to perform the task.

 The ergonomist then modifies the task to increase employee efficiency while mitigating the overall level of stress.